 Our fire safety responsibilities

-In our blocks of flats and similar sites, we make sure that fire risk assessments (FRAs) are up-to-date, there are appropriate smoke detectors and fire alarms, fire doors and other fire safety measures.
-We also regularly review any fire risks and the procedures for preventing and reporting fires.
+- We regularly review any fire risks and the procedures for preventing and reporting fires.
+This includes making sure that fire risk assessments (FRAs) are up-to-date and that there are appropriate smoke detectors and fire alarms, fire doors and other fire safety measures.

 - Beech Court, Leicester